wazuh/wazuh-documentation/source/getting_started/architecture.rst

 Architecture
 ============

-When monitoring a network, the Wazuh architecture consists in multiple agents running on the monitoring hosts and reporting to a central manager.
-This central manager is also sending data, resulting from the analysis done by decoders and rules, to an Elastic Stack cluster.
+The Wazuh architecture consists of agents running on monitored hosts that report to a central manager.
+In addition, agentless devices such as firewalls, switches, routers, access points, etc..., actively submit syslog data to the central manager and/or are probed by the manager for configuration changes.
+The central manager decodes and analyzes the incoming information and passes the results along to an Elasticsearch cluster for indexing and storage.

-Elasticsearch clusters are a collection of nodes (systems) that communicate with each other to read and write to an index.
+An Elasticsearch cluster is a collection of one or more nodes (servers) that communicate with each other to perform read and write operations on indexes.
 Small Wazuh deployments (<50 agents), can easily be handled by a single-node cluster.
-Multi-node clusters are recommended when there is a large number of monitored systems or large volume of data is planned to be indexed and stored.
+Multi-node clusters are recommended when there is a large number of monitored systems, when a large volume of data is planned on, and/or when high availability is required.

-The integration between a Wazuh manager and an Elasticsearch cluster is done by configuring Filebeat to read alerts and archived events, forwarding the data to the Logstash server, which resides on the Elasticsearch cluster.
-Filebeat can be configured to use TLS encryption when talking to Logstash.
+When the Wazuh manager and the Elasticsearch cluster are on different servers, Filebeat is used to securely forward Wazuh alerts and/or archived events to the Elasticsearch server(s) using TLS encryption.

-See below how components are distributed when the Wazuh manager and the Elastic Stack cluster run in different hosts:
+See below how components are distributed when the Wazuh manager and the Elasticsearch cluster run on different hosts.
+Note that with multi-node clusters there will be multiple Elastic Stack servers to which Filebeat is capable of forwarding data:

 .. thumbnail:: ../images/installation/installing_wazuh.png
     :title: Distributed architecture
     :align: center
     :width: 100%

-For even smaller deployments both, the Wazuh manager and the Elastic Stack single-node cluster, can run in the same host:
+In smaller Wazuh deployments, Wazuh and Elastic Stack with a single-node Elasticsearch cluster, can all be deployed on a single server.
+In this scenario, Logstash can read the Wazuh alerts and/or archived events directly from the local file system and feed them into the local Elasticsearch instance.

 .. thumbnail:: ../images/installation/installing_wazuh_singlehost.png
     :title: Single-host architecture